Hey Folks,

 That said, I really can’t bring myself to state that this is a “bad” book.
 I enjoyed reading it, and I honestly think that as the plot turns its focus on the prophecy, that this series has a chance of being very intriguing.
 The next novel promises to focus on a character named Autumn Rose, who is the first of the nine heroines, and I’m hoping that Gibbs will be able to branch out her skills in character development and tighten down the plot to how the heroines will be able to change the course of reality.
 It’s not a life changing novel by any means, but it is a fun light read when all you really want to do is be told a story that has a reasonable happy ending.

-So on this novel, if you are expecting Anne Rice- don’t read this.
+this novel, if you are expecting Anne Rice- don’t read this.
 You will be disappointed.
-If you want something far better than anything Stephanie Meyers produced, go for it!

 Until next time folks, Chao!